-So, here you are, thrilled to have learnt your very first Japanese words and ready to put them to use into a sentence.
+So, here you are, thrilled to have learned your very first Japanese words and ready to put them to use into a sentence.
 But how does Japanese sentence structure work…?
 How should you put different types of words together to make a grammatical sentence?

 After reading this quick guide, you will know the basics of Japanese sentence structure and particles.
 You’ll be set to speak and write Japanese in no time!